wajiha1225/wajiha1225/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning app development
 - 💞️ I’m looking to collaborate on my business
-- 📫 Reach me on email
+- 📫 Reach me on wajihakhan1225@gmail.com

 <!---
 wajiha1225/wajiha1225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.